BelgianNoise/dl-utils/README.md

 ## [dl-queue](dl-queue/)

 Express.js server exposing 2 endpoints:
-1. `POST /queue/add` - to add download requests to the queue (authenticated)
+1. `POST /queue/add` - to add download requests to the queue
 2. `GET /queue` - get json representation of the current download queue

 This service acts as a middleman between the chrome extension and the downloader, it stores download requests in a PostgreSQL database for the downloader to pick up.